 What started many years ago as severe stomach pains led to a deep dive to understand the connection between food and health, which led to a broader investigation of our food system as a whole and the social, political, economic, environmental, and health issues that result.
 She launched Grounded Women as a way to share the authentic and inspiring stories of women who choose a life in agriculture, and to contribute to changing the narrative around food and the women who grow it.
 You can see her work at lisemetzger.com andgroundedwomen.com.

 Ahna Kruzic/Former Director of Publications and Communications, Food First

 Ahna Kruzic is a community organizer turned activist-researcher from rural Iowa.
 Ahna has worked as researcher, community organizer, coalition-builder, and more.
 As Director of Publications and Communications at Food First, otherwise known as the Institute for Food and Development Policy, Ahna coordinates and contributes to communications, analysis, and research-for-action which seeks to dismantle exploitative racism, capitalism, and oppression in the food system.

-Nakia Navarro/Program Director, New England Grassroots Environment Fund
+Nakia Navarro/Former Program Director, New England Grassroots Environment Fund